-The English secondary education major requires each student to take 11 courses in English, and 11 units in secondary education.
+The English secondary education major requires each student to take 11 courses in English, and 10 units (9 courses) in secondary education.

 4 Critical Content Courses